Kokyett/CSharpMiscellaneous/README.md

 ## Miscellaneous

 This project uses reflection to instanciate classes and run the Execute method.
 It contains:
+- DbCommandInterceptorTask: add interceptor to an Entity Framework Core DbContext to trace SQL commands.
 - ExecutablePathTask: it was created to test the est way to get the assembly path (using single file build and/or application installed into UNC folder).
 - NatStarTask: read the NatStar dictionary.
 Don't ask what is NatStar.
 - RegistryTask: write in the Windows registry :